Rhodes piano: Early models: Xylette, Pre-Piano ("Bantam Piano") and Piano Bass

-In 1959, Rhodes entered a joint venture with Leo Fender to manufacture instruments.
-Fender disliked the higher tones of the Pre-Piano, and decided to manufacture a keyboard bass using the bottom 32 notes (E-B), known as the Piano Bass.
-The instrument introduced the design that would become common to subsequent Rhodes pianos, with the same tolex body as Fender amplifiers and a fiberglass top.
+In 1958, Rhodes began a business affiliation with Leo Fender to manufacture instruments.
+For Fender, Rhodes developed a 32-note keyboard bass approximating the string bass's range (E1-B3), known as the Piano Bass.
+The instrument introduced the design that would become common to subsequent Rhodes pianos, with the same Tolex body as Fender amplifiers and a fiberglass top.
 The tops came from a boat manufacturer who supplied whatever color happened to be available; consequently a number of different colored piano basses were produced.